elenapan/dotfiles/README.md

 + 💬 `notifications` directory

    This directory includes notification daemons that trigger notifications for various desktop events such as volume or brightness change.
-   Also it includes notification themes that define the layout of the notification.
+   Also it includes notification themes that define the layout of the notification contents.

 + 🍜 `noodle` directory: Contains widgets that usually take up more than 50 lines of code.